-We do this by pureeing our meals to light consistency using only fresh ingredients.
-A lot of other communities will provide pre-made and frozen versions, but we want to take it a step further as we understand how important resident satisfaction is; we provide freshly prepared pureed meals at the time of service.
+We do this by pureeing our meals to light consistency using only fresh ingredients in a high-quality food processor.
+A lot of other communities will provide premade and frozen versions, but we want to take it a step further as we understand how important resident satisfaction is; we provide freshly cooked pureed meals at the time of service.

 Also, some cooks use water when blending, but we use homemade chicken stock — and mold it.
 We have molds available to make the food beautiful.
 And when we mold we use ‘piping-hot’ stock and puree at the moment of service to ensure good taste.
-We construct the meal to look as close to the original meal.
+We construct the meal to look as close as possible to the original meal.

 And practice makes perfect — it’s true.
 I like to sit down with the marketing director and the health and wellness director and present them a menu — and they choose items — and we create and serve items in puree form.
-We use flavored broths and spices to enhance taste while and minimize extra textures and gelatins to keep flavors in-tact.
-We find that there’s no better way to discuss pureed food and the process than our dining professionals experience the meals for themselves.
+We use flavored broths and spices to enhance taste … and minimize extra textures and gelatins to keep flavors intact.
+We find that there’s no better way to discuss pureed food and the process than having our dining professionals experience the meals for themselves.

 RG: Yes, it does!
 Presentation is huge as we eat with our eyes.
 For example, vegetables presented as a ‘scoop and blob’ on a plate isn’t very appealing.
-If we puree at the moment — have a canvas — and create a true artistic masterpiece, the food becomes appetizing.
+If we puree at the moment — have a canvas — and create a true artistic masterpiece, the vegetables become appetizing.
 We also garnish; it makes a huge difference.

 RG: We find that if you don’t freeze and thaw — instead serve fresh — that makes a huge difference.
 Also, make sure the foods don’t run together and NEVER serve leftovers.
-Stay away from canned, make sure to portion properly and seal the foods’ juices.
-Chefs can enhance flavors using citrus, spices and seasonings and using the proper technique.
+Stay away from canned foods.
+Make sure to portion properly and seal the foods’ juices.
+Chefs can enhance flavors using citrus, spices, and seasonings and using the proper technique.
 Also, make sure you use a recipe for everything you do and put a lot of love into the meal.
 Don’t underestimate residents’ hearts and desire for a good dining experience!

 RG: Basically any resident who has chewing and swallowing problems.
 If there is a choking hazard, we might recommend a pureed diet.
 Every assisted living and skilled nursing community offers 8 diets, and puree is one of those.

 But, in all honesty, all the foods are great.
-The ham looks like ham and the cheese looks like cheese.
-The steaks, salads, spaghetti and baked goods are all masterfully created and taste delicious.
+The ham looks like ham, the eggs look like eggs, and the cheese looks like cheese.
+The steaks, salads, spaghetti, and baked goods are all masterfully created and taste delicious.
 You just have to understand who you’re serving.
 Puree is just a different consistency that residents get used to.
 All the foods taste the way they’re supposed to taste, even though it’s pureed.

 But you do have to remember that you can’t pick up the hamburger and eat it as it’s hard to grab with your hands.
 It’s best to eat with a fork.
 Utensils are necessary with this type of diet.